the1lab/1lab/src/Cat/Internal/Base.lagda.md

     → PathP (λ i → Homi (p′ i) (q′ i)) g h
     → PathP (λ i → Homi ((sym p ∙ p′) i) ((sym q ∙ q′) i)) f h _≡i˘⟨_⟩_ f r r′  = symP r ∙i r′

   syntax ≡i⟨⟩-syntax f r′ r = f ≡i⟨ r ⟩ r′

   infixr 30 _∙i_
   infix 1 begini_
   infixr 2 ≡i⟨⟩-syntax _≡i˘⟨_⟩_
 ```
+-->

 ### Where did the pullbacks go?

-Note that the above definition doesn't reference pullbacks at all!
-This
-may seem somewhat alarming: how on earth is our definition the same
-as the traditional one?
-The catch is that $\cC$ must have pullbacks for
+After seeing the definition above, the reader may be slightly concerned:
+we make no reference to pullbacks, or to limits in $\cC$, at all!
+How in
+the world can this be the same as the textbook definition?

+The pullbacks in $\cC$ enter the stage when we want to move our internal
+category structure, which is relative to arbitrary contexts $\Gamma$, to
-us to actually internalize the external category structure.
-To start,
+the _smallest possible context_.
+To start, we note that internalizing
-we note that internalizing the identity morphism can be done by looking
+the identity morphism can be done by looking instantiating `idi`{.Agda}
-instantiating `idi`{.Agda} to the identity morphism.
+at the identity morphism.

 ```agda
 private module _ (pbs : has-pullbacks C) (ℂ : Internal-cat) where